TV8 (Turkish TV channel)

 TV8 as a news channel started broadcasting in 2005, becoming part of the format and logo by changing the entertainment channels.
-The programs include music, entertainment, contests, sports, talk and news.

-On March 17, 2016, TV8 announced that it had acquired the Formula 1 broadcasting rights for one season.
+The programs include music, entertainment, game and talent shows, sports, talk shows, and news.
+On 17 March 2016, TV8 announced that it had acquired the Formula 1 broadcasting rights for one season.
 TV8 is the local broadcaster of TV shows like The Voice, Got Talent, Survivor and Utopia.